teodoran/rest-stck/README.md

 Imagine a wonderful world where turing-complete computation could be preformed through elegant REST APIs.
 No longer just a fantasie, REST-STCK introduces REST-based computing to the masses.

-Based on the award-winning, enterprise-grade programming language [STCK](https://github.com/teodoran/stck), frontend developers can now leverage the power of arbitrary computation as a service (ACaaS).
+Based on the award-winning, enterprise-grade programming language [STCK](https://github.com/teodoran/stck), frontend developers can now leverage the power of Arbitrary Computation as a Service (ACaaS).

 Getting started
 ---------------